 How we can help

 A consultation with one of our specialist psychiatrists is a great place to start.
 During the first session we will help to clarify any issues and offer some advice on how to move forward.
-Family or carers are welcome to attend if this is more comfortable for the young person.
+Family or carers usually attend along with the young person.

-We can offer a range of care plans, psychological therapies and treatment recommendations, decided in collaboration.
+We can offer a range of assessments, psychological therapies and treatment recommendations, decided in collaboration.
 Medication options can also be discussed.

-A young person’s physical health and behaviour are important components in the exploration of their mind health, and we may involve their GP and other specialists or school.
+A young person’s physical health and behaviour are important components in the exploration of their mental health, and we may involve their GP and other specialists or school.

-After an initial consultation with a specialist, progress can be continued through a variety of psychological therapies:
+After an initial consultation with a specialist, we can offer:

 - Courses for young people

 The New Zealand Mental Health Foundation website has up-to-date information about many related mental health problems.
 Read more about them here.